 Using a Third Lab for the UAP Requirement:

 Course VI students who have satisfied the Institute Lab (typically with an EECS Intro class) plus the Department Lab and third-year CI-M requirements. may use another department CI-M Lab subject to satisfy the UAP requirement.
 No substitution or petition process is required.

 MEng Students and 6.UAP:

-Students who have been admitted to the MEng Program must still register for and complete the senior project requirement to receive the S.B. degree and are strongly encouraged to submit for 6.UAP their formal MEng Thesis Proposal instead of a final project report.
+Students completing the old program who have been admitted to the MEng Program must still register for and complete the senior project requirement to receive the S.B. degree and are strongly encouraged to submit for 6.UAP their formal MEng Thesis Proposal instead of a final project report.
 This is meant to encourage MEng students to find and begin the MEng Thesis early in their senior year, as all the preliminary and background work for the thesis must be completed in order to submit a graded thesis proposal.
 By starting the MEng Thesis in the senior year students have time to do a more substantial thesis and enhance their likelihood of being funded as Research Assistants, and and of graduating by the end of the fifth year.

 MEng students who plan to take more than five years to receive the Bachelors and MEng degrees simultaneously may choose to take 6.UAT as late as the spring term of the senior year and take 6.UAP during the Fall of the first graduate year.